Imam-Faheem/Imam-Faheem/README.md

 ## About Me

-Passionate **MERN Stack developer** building engaging web apps that drive user growth and business success.
-Skilled in HTML, CSS (SASS, Bootstrap/Tailwind), JavaScript, React, Express, Typescript, and MongoDB.
+**MERN Stack developer** building engaging web apps that drive user growth and business success.
+Skilled in HTML, CSS (SASS, Bootstrap/Tailwind), JavaScript, React, Express, Typescript, Node.js, Next.js mySQL and MongoDB.
 Always learning and keeping an eye on the latest tech trends.
-I'm eager to connect with fellow professionals and explore exciting opportunities.
+I'm willing to connect with fellow professionals and explore exciting opportunities.
 Let's collaborate on something amazing!

 ## Portfolio